Alicepinch/bakemyday/README.md

 - As a site users of bakemyday I would to easily recover my password incase I forget it
 - As a site users of bakemyday I would like to recieve email confirmation after registering
 - As a site users of bakemyday I would like to have a personalized user profile
+- As a site user of bakemydat I would like to be able to post blog posts
+- As a site user of bakemyday I would like to be able to edit or delete a blog post I have created
-- As a shopper on bakemyday I would like to be able to view my order history after placing an order
+- As a site user of bakemyday I would like to be able to comment on & view other users blog posts
+- As a site user of bakemyday I would like to be able to write reviews for products I have purchased

 ## Wireframes